 Wolfville and the surrounding area are considered Nova Scotia’s wine country.
 Annapolis Valley vineyards make up Canada’s smallest and coolest climate wine region, producing crisp wines that pair well with seafood.
 The pride of Nova Scotia is the Tidal Bay wine variety, a white wine blend made strictly from Nova Scotia grapes.

 Even if you’re spending just 3 days in the valley, Annapolis Valley wine tours are one of the best things to do in Nova Scotia.
-You can join a hop-on-hop-off winery tour aboard a British double-decker bus, aptly names the Magic Winery Bus.
+You can join a hop-on-hop-off winery tour aboard a British double-decker bus aptly named the Magic Winery Bus.

 Here are our top recommendations for the best wineries in Annapolis Valley: